CMU Scholarship Appeals can be submitted to the Office of Scholarships and Financial Aid for the following:

 What are extenuating circumstances?

 Extenuating circumstances may include: serious illness of student or immediate family member, death of immediate family member.
-Supporting documentation should accompany the student’s written appeal and may consist of a statement from a professional doctor, counselor or advisor who assisted you, physician’s statements with dates of treatment, court records, obituaries, academic assistance sought at the tutoring center, email correspondence with course instructor, etc.
+Supporting documentation must accompany the student’s written appeal and may consist of a statement from a professional doctor, counselor or advisor who assisted you, physician’s statements with dates of treatment, court records, obituaries, academic assistance sought at the tutoring center, email correspondence with course instructor, etc.

 Can I appeal if this was my first year at CMU and I had trouble adjusting or roommate issues?